guitarvydas/ps/pm what is pattern-matching - parsing?.md

 An SCN (Solution Centric Notation) is like a DSL (Domain Specific Language), expect more specific.
 Knowing how to sling the pattern-matching paradigm around, allows programmers to think differently about how to solve problems.
 I've coined the term *SCN* to describe a new way of looking at programming using multiple mini-languages.

 Historically, *parsing* has been associated with compiler design.
-Parsing is a subset of the pattern-matching paradigm.
+Parsing is just a subset of the pattern-matching paradigm.

-Compilers need to use the pattern-matching paradigm.
-Pattern-matching is called "parsing", when used by a compiler.
+Compilers are programs that need to use the pattern-matching paradigm.
+When used for building a compiler program, pattern-matching is called "parsing".

 Programmers can use the pattern-matching paradigm in non-compiler apps.